Alcohol Test Detection Time by Type

 - How Often You Drink – The frequency of drinking can also have an impact on how long alcohol is detectable in your system.

 Alcohol Addiction Treatment

 If you or a loved one can’t stop drinking even when you have to pass an alcohol test, you may need to seek professional help.
 Getting sober alone is difficult and potentially deadly.
-For residents of New Jersey and the surrounding areas, you can call SOBA New Jersey or contact us online for help.
+For residents of New Jersey and the surrounding areas, you can access high quality rehab options today.